-Claire became interested in midwifery while working on her B.A. in Anthropology at Willamette University.
-She conducted extensive fieldwork within the midwifery community as an undergraduate and jumped at the chance to join Birthingway’s community after spending a couple years as an account manager at a software company.
-At Birthingway, she helps make sure Holly eats between meetings and endeavors to free up Holly’s task list so she can spend more time supporting staff and students.
-This includes supporting the board, assisting with budget prep, and keeping Holly’s plants alive.
-When not at work, Claire enjoys exploring Portland with her partner and four wonderful housemates, hiking, and singing whenever the opportunity arises (in the shower, in community choirs, and at the occasional karaoke night).
+Claire became interested in midwifery while working on a B.A. in Anthropology at Willamette University.
+While an undergraduate, she conducted extensive fieldwork within the homebirth midwifery community.
+After spending a couple years as an account manager at a software company, she jumped at the chance to join Birthingway’s team as Assistant to the President.
+At Birthingway, Claire endeavors to free up Holly’s task list so she can spend more time supporting staff and students.
+This includes supporting the board, assisting with budget prep and maintenance, and keeping Holly’s plants alive.
+In February 2018, Claire also took on the job duties of the Registrar position.
+When not at Birthingway, Claire attends about one to two births a month as a doula and tries to spend as much of her free time as possible exploring Portland, hiking, and singing when the opportunity arises (in the shower, in community choirs, and at the occasional karaoke night).

 Elizabeth completed her B.A. in Social Science from Portland State University in Spring 2014 and has a corporate finance background.
 Elizabeth’s goal upon returning to the workforce was to in some way help mothers and children.
-Here at Birthingway, she gets to be a part of a team that produces world class Midwives, Lactation Consultants, Labor and Postpartum Doulas, and Childbirth Educators.
+Here at Birthingway, she gets to be a part of a team that produces world class Midwives, Lactation Consultants and Labor and Postpartum Doulas.
 It’s a dream come true.
 When not at Birthingway, you can find Elizabeth running around after/with her children, doing something geeky with her husband, walking the dog, or being smothered by the cat.
 But, alas she does not have chickens.

 Ask Elizabeth about: your student account, making payments, tandem nursing, Star Wars, or her amazing movie themed wedding.

-Holly is a midwife with a tiny practice, as well as an anthropologist specializing in human reproduction and medical anthropology.
+Holly has practiced midwifery for 40 years, as well as an anthropologist specializing in human reproduction and medical anthropology.
 She is the founder and president of Birthingway College of Midwifery, and can be called on from time-to-time to offer inspirational speeches.

 Ask Holly about: anything, especially about Birthingway history and culture, budget-related issues, employee compliments or concerns.